oakify/ngx-paddle-wrapper/README.md

 # Angular Paddle Wrapper

-This is an Angular wrapper library for the Paddle.js.
+This is an Angular wrapper library for Paddle.js.

 The author has no affiliation with Paddle.com Market Limited.